-Our Mission Partners provide financial resources to strengthen our community and move us all forward.
-The continued support of these companies allows the YMCA to carry out our mission - making a meaningful, enduring impact in our community.
-Thank you for your outstanding and generous support!
+We are grateful to YMCA Mission Partners who provide financial resources that strengthen our community and move us all forward.
+The generosity of these companies allows the YMCA to carry out our mission - making a meaningful, enduring impact in our local community.

 Grant Funding Support